 More Information About Nepeta

 The genus Nepeta contains roughly 250 species of herbs native to Europe, North Africa, and temperate parts of Asia, but has been spread worldwide by gardeners.
-Nepeta is in the mint family (Lamiaceae) which is apparent as soon as you look at the 2-lipped flowers or smell the leaves, some of which have a minty scent.
+It is in the mint family (Lamiaceae) which is apparent as soon as you look at the 2-lipped flowers or smell the leaves, some of which have a minty scent.

-Of course, if your cat smells nepeta (especially N. cataria), its response will be different than yours.
+Of course, if your cat smells nepeta (especially Nepeta cataria), its response will be different than yours.
 Cat noses can pick up a particular compound in the leaves called nepetalactone which creates a short-lived euphoric response.
 Gardeners prefer to grow nepeta cultivars such as 'Walker's Low' that have been selected for a shorter, bushier, more floriferous habit and for sterility.